benpeart/ada/PCB/README.md

 * Added optional 5V filtering cap (might be useful if for example some Neopixels are connected to 5V line)
 * Added some markings for the buck converter, clarifying the mounting direction
 * Added connections for (fused) battery voltage (J6)
+## v1.3 Aug 2022
+* Added power switch
+* Added JST XH connector for battery
+* Added LEDs.
+Can be used as status indicators, or "eyes"
+* Increased PCB size to accomodate for the above
+* Changed mounting hole location, such that they are not under the modules
+* Changed SMD resistors from hand soldering to normal (reflow)
+* Added 7805 pin compatible converter and decoupling capacitors